 The main treatment for melanoma is surgery, although your treatment will depend on your circumstances.

 If melanoma is diagnosed and treated at an early stage, surgery is usually successful.

-Once you've had melanoma, there's a chance it may return.
+Once you have had melanoma, there's a chance it may return.
 This risk is increased if your cancer was more advanced or widespread.

-Melanoma isn't always preventable, but you can reduce your chances of developing it by avoiding getting sunburned (even going pink in the sun).
+Melanoma is not always preventable, but you can reduce your chances of developing it by avoiding getting sunburned (even going pink in the sun).

 Most people get burnt while abroad on holiday or in the UK in the summer while doing outdoor activities, such as gardening, sunbathing or playing cricket.

 On these occasions you need to be really careful, particularly if you have pale skin and many moles.